AESS 2022 Conference Committee

 Naciba Haned-Chassagnon is a full Professor of Economics and management at ESSCA School of Management in Lyon, France.
 Her research and teaching interests are responsible innovation, environmental economics, leadership and corporate social responsibility.

-Elly Engle, Field Trips
+Elly Engle, Diversity Committee

 Elyzabeth (Elly) is an Assistant Professor of Environmental Studies at McDaniel College in central Maryland, where she teaches courses on environmental justice, food systems, and sustainability.
 She also coordinates McDaniel’s new agrifood programs, including student-led organic gardens and a food forest.
 Elyzabeth received her dual-title PhD in Rural Sociology and Human Dimensions of Natural Resources and the Environment from Penn State University in 2018.